IRS Tax Payment Relief During the Coronavirus Emergency

 Help for Business Tax Payments During the Coronavirus Emergency

 On March 25, 2020, the IRS announced a new People First Initiative to help taxpayers who have difficulty paying their tax bills.
-In brief, the IRS will suspend installment agreements and offer in compromise payments until July 15, 2020.
+The IRS suspended installment agreements and offer in compromise (OIC) payments until July 15, 2020.